lunks/minimim/README.md

 # Acknowledgements

-Inspired by macovsky, sorin and others I can't quite remember.
+Inspired by macovsky, sorin, geometry and many others.